Email editors

 1672

 The elements in the Rows tab allow you to design the structure of your email template.
-These row elements serve as a frame for the content you will be adding later.
+These row elements serve as a frame for the content you will add later.

 Row display condition